node-red/node-red-nodes/hardware/mcp3008/README.md

 ========================

-A <a href="http://nodered.org" target="_new">Node-RED</a> node to read from the MCP3008 Analogue to Digital Converter, such as the <a href="http://rasp.io/analogzero" target="_new">Rasp.io analogzero</a>, though it will work with breadboard versions also.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node to read from the MCP3xxx Series of Analogue to Digital Converters, such as the <a href="http://rasp.io/analogzero" target="_new">Rasp.io analogzero</a>, though it will work with breadboard versions also.

 It will appear in the menu as ` A/D Converter `.